Smile (The Beach Boys album): First signs of issues and resistance (November–December 1966)

-Wilson began having increasing doubts about the project during late 1966.
-One evening, he declared to his associates that, based on his reading of the I Ching, the project was fated to collapse to enable everyone involved to pursue their own individual creative paths, recalled by Vosse as an abrupt shift in Wilson's attitude.
 From October 25 to November 14, his bandmates toured Europe—including their first UK dates—then undertook their fourth annual U.S. Thanksgiving tour from November 16 to 24.
 Vosse later wrote that Smile had been "a totally conceived entity" until the bandmates returned, after which the project "started going nuts".
-In Gaines' description, the bandmates—unaware of Wilson's "strange behavior"—were "infuriated" to find Anderle leading a pack of outsiders who "had infiltrated and taken over the Beach Boys" while encouraging Wilson's eccentric conduct.
+In Gaines' description, the bandmates, unaware of Wilson's "strange behavior", were "infuriated" to find Anderle leading a pack of outsiders who "had infiltrated and taken over the Beach Boys" while encouraging Wilson's eccentric conduct.
 Anderle commented, "I stand guilty on those counts [...]
 I was an interloper and I was definitely fueling his creativity.
 No holds barred.
 No rules."
-Johnston interpreted Wilson's actions as schadenfreude against the bandmates and felt Wilson—having endured belittling treatment from his father—"craved" approval, a need his associates exploited by "pump[ing] [his] ego to the ceiling".

-Wilson's friends, family, and colleagues often date the unraveling of the project around the time he recorded "Fire" on November 28.
+Wilson had been accustomed to "everybody doing exactly what I told them to do" in the studio.
+His friends, family, and colleagues often date the unraveling of the project around the time he recorded "Fire" on November 28.
 Parks did not attend that session, later stating he avoided it "like the plague" because of what he saw as "regressive behavior" from Wilson.
 Within days, a building across the street burned down, and Wilson grew fearful that the music might have caused the fire through "witchcraft", prompting him to discard the track.
 He later attributed his decision to his use of marijuana and hashish and paused his drug use for two weeks.

-[I was used to] working on my own in the studio.
-I was used to everybody doing exactly what I told them to do.
+By then, tensions had emerged during the album recording, contrasting sharply with the project's early optimism.
+Anderle recalled that the collapse of "The Elements" coincided with mounting studio resistance—issues with engineers, securing studio time, and assigning parts "to one of the fellas or to a group of the fellas"—that became one of the greatest factors in the project's downfall.
+He said that Wilson regularly anticipated conflict before entering the studio.